 2. Heat the oil in a large frying pan or wok

 3. Cook garlic for a minute then add beans, basil and black pepper

 4. Stir thoroughly and heat through gently for a few minutes.

 P.S.
 Recipe and intro from How to Grow Green Beans

-Download the updated edition now from your favourite supplier on our Growing Guides page.
+Download the updated edition now from your favourite supplier on our Mini Guides page.